DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-finding-placement-schools-by-provider.md

 ### View a list of placement schools

-The final step in the flow shows placement schools ordered alphabetically (A to Z).
+The final step in the flow shows placement schools listed in alphabetical order (A to Z).

 We show the result count and the search term in the page heading.
 For example, “222 placement schools for ‘University of Bristol’”.